Th3ngSer/Course-Enrollment-and-Classroom-Scheduling-System/README.md

-# Course-Enrollment-and-Classroom-Scheduling-System
-This is the project of Software Engineering  GIC
+This is the projeect of our GIC student for Course-Enrollment and Classroom-Scheduling-System of Software Engineering .